 Aerospace Loan Program

-Students can receive up to $7,200 for 12-16 weeks of training to enhance their existing job skills or to earn certificates in various aerospace production fields.
-After completion of the program, ALP recipients have up to three years to repay their loans.
+Students can receive up to $8,900 for 12-16 weeks of training to enhance existing job skills or to earn certificates in various aerospace production fields.
+After completion of the program, ALP recipients have up to four years to repay their loans.